On the Road Again Tour (Shawn Mendes)

-On The Road Again Tour was the seventh concert tour by Canadian singer-songwriter Shawn Mendes. in support of his fifth studio album Shawn (2024).
+On The Road Again Tour was the seventh concert tour by Canadian singer-songwriter Shawn Mendes.
 It commenced on August 2, 2025, in Pristina, Kosovo, and concluded in Los Angeles on October 17, 2025, in Los Angeles, California.

 Announcements

-Mendes announced the tour on May 29, 2025, with 20 shows across Europe and North America spanning from August through October 2025.
-Eddie Benjamin, Maro and Lubiana will all be supporting Mendes throughout various shows on the tour.
-Tickets are going on sale on June 6, 2025, with various presales running from June 4 to 5.
+Mendes announced the tour on May 29, 2025, with 20 shows across Europe and North America spanning from August through October 2025 celebrating ten years since his debut album Handrwitten (2015).
+Eddie Benjamin, Maro and Lubiana were announced to be supporting Mendes throughout various shows on the tour.
+Tickets went on sale on June 6, 2025, with various presales running from June 4 to 5.